despoinanikolakaki01/keras-lstm-music-prediction/README.md

 The above also serve as three separate outputs to the network.

 Thus, three tasks are trained.
 Classifying the next note, its offset, and its duration.

+Prior-conditioned generation (this work vs. original):
+This repo adds a prior-conditioning mode to the original Keras-LSTM generator.
+The script predict_with_prior.py extracts a short real MIDI fragment (notes, offsets, durations) and use it as a seed "prior" that is prepended to the generated output.
+In practice, the predictor parses a chosen MIDI phrase and asks the trained LSTM to continue it — producing a continuation that is stylistically tied to the prior fragment.
+By contrast the original predict-tf2.py chooses a random seed from the training patterns and generates music from that seed without explicitly including a real prior.
+Notes:
+The prior script intentionally generates a longer continuation (700 notes in the version above) to show extended continuation behavior.
+Be sure the predictor's sequence_length matches the sequence length used at training time (mismatched sequence lengths will cause shape errors or incorrect behaviour).
+The training script lstm-new-tf2.py uses sequence_length = 100, so use predict_with_prior_last.py (which uses 100) when loading that model; predict_with_prior.py uses sequence_length = 20 and must match a model trained with that smaller window.
+Suggested small README additions (optional)

+Add a short example showing how to run prior-conditioned generation:
+Add a note about weights/data:
+“Prior-conditioned generation requires the same model weights used in training.
+If pretrained weights are not present, run python lstm-new-tf2.py to train (200 epochs, batch_size=64, Adam lr=0.001).”
+Would you like me to:

+A) Insert the above README paragraph into README.md and commit it, or
+B) Just give the text so you paste it yourself?
+If A, tell me whether to add it near the top or under the “Training” / “To Do” section.

+GPT-5 mini • 0x

 # Model Diagram